 The Fund's portfolio may be concentrated in particular issuers.
 The concentration of the Fund's portfolio in few issuers could subject the Fund to a greater degree of risk and could expose the Fund to losses that are disproportionate to market movements in general.
 The Fund may face similar risks with respect to concentration of positions in a particular industry or geographic region.
 While the Investment Manager will regularly monitor the concentration of the Fund's portfolio, concentration in any one industry, region or country may arise from time to time.
-For example, at any given time, certain geographic areas or industry sectors may provide more attractive investment opportunities than others and, as a result, the Fund's investment portfolio may become concentrated in those countries or regions or in specific industry sectors.
-The risk of loss on the Fund's investments will increase to the extent that the Fund's portfolio becomes so concentrated.
+For example, at any given time, certain geographic areas or industry sectors may provide more attractive investment opportunities than others and, as a result, the Fund's investments will increase to the extent that the Fund's portfolio becomes so concentrated.
 To the extent there is a downturn affecting a country, region or industry sector in which the Fund's portfolio is concentrated, this could increase the risk of defaults, reduce the amount of payments the Fund receives on its investments and, consequently, could have an adverse impact on the Fund's financial condition and results.